-King résumé: Misery, the King-penned miniseries Golden Years, and The Mist.
+King résumé: Misery, the King-written miniseries Golden Years, and The Mist.

 Narrated: Dolores Claiborne and “Gramma” from Skeleton Crew.

 How’s her reading?
-Dolores is a nine-hour monologue with zero chapter breaks, and Sternhagen’s accent and engagement are on point, but a little brittle for the formidable Dolores.
-Great fit for “Gramma,” though.
+Dolores is a nine-hour monologue with zero chapter breaks, and Sternhagen’s accent and engagement are on point, if not an exact fit for the inimitable Dolores.
+Her “Gramma” read is a perfect match.